section-engineering-education/engineering-education/content/articles/how-to-create-a-functionality-plugin/index.md

 Coding WP plugins help you gain a more profound knowledge of how WordPress works.
 Furthermore, you can freely share your plugin with others via the [WordPress plugin directory](https://wordpress.org/plugins/).

 ### Conclusion
 Congratulations!
 You developed a WordPress plugin.
-This tutorial gives you steps to follow when creating a WP functionality plugin.
 We have created a plugin that displays a fixed link inside the website's footer and shows up on every page.

 Following and putting this tutorial into practice enables you to build plugins, thus expanding your WordPress website's functionality.